 This should always be the first strategy you look at when it comes to increasing your profit margins on Amazon because it’s such a low-hanging fruit way of getting there.

-Prices change all the time on Amazon and you have to keep up with them.
+Prices constantly change all the time on Amazon and you have to keep up with them if you want to remain competitive.
 But instead of doing it manually, check out why you should be using an Amazon repricer instead.
+This will allow full automation of price changes to work in the background so you can devote your valued time to other areas of your business.

 2. Bundle Products Together